-If $\vec{\omega}(t)$ is time independent, then (\ref{eq-QKDE}) can be called \textit{autonomous} QKDE (A-QKDE) or \textit{linear time-invariant} QKDE (LTI-QKDE) since it is an autonomous system in the sense of classic mechanics and control theory and also it is a linear time-invariant (LTI) system in the sense of signals analysis.
-On the contrary, if $\vec{\omega}(t)$ is time dependent, (\ref{eq-QKDE}) can be named with \textit{non-autonomous} QKDE (NA-QKDE) or \textit{linear time-varying} QKDE (LTV-QKDE) in general.
+If the $\vec{\omega}(t)$ is time independent, then the equation (\ref{eq-QKDE}) can be called \textit{autonomous} QKDE (A-QKDE) or \textit{linear time-invariant} QKDE (LTI-QKDE) since it is an autonomous system in the sense of classic mechanics and control theory and also it is a linear time-invariant (LTI) system in the sense of signals analysis.
+On the contrary, if $\vec{\omega}(t)$ is time dependent, the equation (\ref{eq-QKDE}) can be named with the \textit{non-autonomous} QKDE (NA-QKDE) or \textit{linear time-varying} QKDE (LTV-QKDE) in general.
 Although the QKDE (\ref{eq-QKDE}) is a linear ordinary differential equation (ODE), it is challenging to find its solution for two reasons: \begin{itemize} \item The time-varying vector $\vec{\omega}(t)$ leads to a time-dependent matrix $\mat{\Omega}(\vec{\omega}(t))$.
-However, there is no general method for finding the \textit{analytical solution} (AS) to a LTV system. \item The QKDE is critically (neutrally) stable and the numerical solution is sensitive to the computational errors \cite{Wie1985} because the eigenvalues of $\mat{\Omega}$ include two pure imaginary numbers $\pm \mj \norm{\vec{\omega}} = \pm \mj \sqrt{\omega_1^2 + \omega_2^2 + \omega_3^2}$ where $ \mj = \sqrt{-1}$. \end{itemize} Therefore, it is necessary to find a stable and precise integration method in the sense of long term time for solving (\ref{eq-QKDE}).
+However, there is no general method for finding the \textit{analytical solution} (AS) to a LTV system. \item The QKDE is critically (neutrally) stable and the numerical solution is sensitive to the computational errors \cite{Wie1985} because the eigenvalues of $\mat{\Omega}$ specified by \eqref{eq-Omega} contain two pure imaginary numbers $\pm \mj \norm{\vec{\omega}} = \pm \mj \sqrt{\omega_1^2 + \omega_2^2 + \omega_3^2}$ where $ \mj = \sqrt{-1}$. \end{itemize} Therefore, it is necessary to find a stable and precise integration method in the sense of long term time for solving (\ref{eq-QKDE}).

-The second approach is built on \textit{symplectic difference scheme} (SDS) which avoids accumulative computational errors automatically.
-It should be pointed out that a TFDS may be symplectic.
-Wang \cite{Wang2007} compared the Runge-Kutta scheme with SDS.
-The Gauss-Legendre (G-L) difference scheme \cite{Butcher1964,Iserles1996}, an accurate and implicit Runge-Kutta method, is an \textit{implicit} SDS.
-However, its computational complexity is $\mathcal{O}(n^2)$ \cite{Varah1979} which means that it is not appropriate for real-time applications.